 Ice Cream Cookie Sandwiches

 - marshmallow fluff & graham crackers

-- Line a baking sheet with parchment paper or silicon baking mat.
-Roll the cookie dough into 1 inch balls and arrange on the baking sheet leaving about 2 inches between each cookie.
+- Line a baking sheet with parchment paper or a silicone baking mat.
+Roll the cookie dough into 1-inch balls and arrange them on the baking sheet, leaving about 2 inches of space between each cookie.